Alaca Höyük: Excavations

-Perrot and Ernest Chantre in the late 1800s and drawings of the remains published.
+The site was probed by George Perrot and Ernest Chantre in the late 1800s and drawings of the remains published.
 In 1907, the Ottoman archaeologist Theodor Makridi Bey carried out brief explorations here for two weeks.
 In the 1910s, German teams discovered royal tombs dating to the third millennium BC, as well as a Hittite town of the second millennium BC.
 The impressive sphinx gate surrounded by stone reliefs marked its entrance.

 The town was heavily fortified with walls and towers due to the frequent raids of the Kaska people living in the mountainous region to the north.

 Excavations by the Turkish archaeologists Remzi Oğuz Arık and Hamit Koşay resumed in 1935 under the personal instructions of Atatürk who contributed from his own budget.